MisterBrash/4U_19-Shaker-Sort/README.md

 |<div style="font-size:smaller">Bubble Sort Animation [Swfung8](https://commons.wikimedia.org/w/index.php?curid=14953478) / [CC BY-SA](https://creativecommons.org/licenses/by-sa/3.0)</div>|

-It is a "sliding window algorithm" that is typically _not_ used due to the number of array accesses and swaps.
+It is a "sliding window algorithm" that is typically _not_ used due to the number of passes, array accesses and value swaps.

 After each _pass_ of the algorithm, the largest item has “bubbled” its way to the top (right), allowing us to ignore that item on subsequent passes.

+**Details**:
-- Starting at the first two items, compare them
+- Start at the first two items, compare them
-- Swap them, if necessary
+- If necessary, swap them
 - Move the window one to the right
 - Repeat
-- After each pass, start one further to the right than before
+- After each complete pass, start one further to the right and end of less than before

-The following is an implementation in JavaScript (you can also find it in your [script.js](script.js) file).
-It will run until `sorted` is `true` after a complete pass _or_ the sort window was reduced to a length of zero (variable `top`).
+The following is an implementation in JavaScript (you can also find one in your [script.js](script.js) file).
+It will run until `sorted` is `true` _or_ the sort window was reduced to a length of zero (variable `top`).
 ```JS
 function bubbleSort(unsortedArray) {
   let list = Array.from(unsortedArray);